JohnQuinn1/Pythonista/RunStamp/README.md

 An optional runners.txt file with a comma-separated list of "race_number, runner_name" can be included for diplaying runners names.
 There is an issue in that if the script is run directly from the home screen then it starts in the root folder - so the path to where the runners.txt file is expected to be ('Documents/Git/Pythonista/RunStamp/') is added explicitly to the root folder and is chdir'd to.
 This is also where a log file is kept in case of a crash.

+The user interface should be ok for iPhone6s and larger screens (including iPad) but not for smaller screens.